ministries OF RESTOREOKC

 benefits to our clients

-- Because we are job-training ministry, up to 50% of what you'd ordinarily pay for a housecleaning service is a "tax-deductible donation."
+Because we are job-training ministry, up to 50% of what you'd ordinarily pay for a housecleaning service is considered a “donation."

-- You get to be part of an incredible adventure to helping women break the multi-generational cycle of poverty for themselves and their children, in Jesus' name.
+You get to be part of an adventure to help women break a multi-generational cycle for themselves and their children!

 STONE OF HOPE

-- Uniform Closet and Laundry Facilities to wash uniforms for students.
+Uniform Closet & Laundry Facilities to wash uniforms.

 affordable housing and home repair